 In order to best represent those that serve, and have served, students are educated on:

-- The organization and heritage of the Air Force
+- Organization and Heritage of the Air Force

-- Proper wearing of uniforms and room inspections
+- Proper wear of uniforms and room inspections

-All cadet candidates are held to the same standards as representatives of the Air Force – our goal is to prepare you to become leaders at the Academy and later, in your role as an officer.
+All candidates are held to the same standards as representatives of the Air Force – our goal is to prepare you to become leaders at the Academy and as future leaders of our Air and Space Forces.

-Similarly to active duty life and the Cadet Wing at the Academy, cadet candidates are organized into squadrons – three in the case of the Prep School.
-Each squadron has a junior officer who acts as the Military Training Officer (MTO) and two non-commissioned officers (NCOs), known as Academy Military Trainers (AMTs).
-During BMT, MTOs and AMTs set high standards for the new cadet candidates, and throughout the academic year, they are expected to uphold and exceed those expectations.
-MTOs and AMTs are invaluable to the Prep School experience and provide examples of what it is to be a good officer or enlisted airman.
-They also function as:
+Similarly to active duty life and the Cadet Wing at the Academy, candidates are organized into squadrons – three in the case of the Preparatory School.
+Each squadron has a field grade officer who acts as the Air Officer Commanding (AOC), and two non-commissioned officers (NCOs), known as Academy Military Trainers (AMTs).
+AOCs and AMTs set high standards for the new candidates, and throughout the academic year they are expected to uphold and exceed those expectations.
+AOCs and AMTs are invaluable to the Preparatory School experience and provide examples of what it is to be a good enlisted Airman and officer.